simonpicard/join_publications_dblp_xslt/README.md

 For example, for the author “David Maier”, the file a-tree/m/Maier.David.html should be created, whereas for “Michael Ley”, the file a-tree/l/Ley.Michael.html should be created.
 Blanks should be mapped to underscores; all other characters which are not alphanumeric should be mapped to ‘=’.
 This avoids illegal filenames/URLs.
 The contents of the HTML file for person P should consist of the following parts.
 1. The person’s name in a `h1` tag.
 1. Followed by a table of all of the person’s publications, grouped per year (sorted descending on year and subsequently on publication title).
-Apart from the rows that indicate the beginning of a new year, each row in this table should be of the form `publication number, link to online version, publication reference`
+Apart from the rows that indicate the beginning of a new year, each row in this table should be of the form `publication number`, `link to online version`, `publication reference`
 1. Followed by “Co-author index” in a `h2` tag.
 1. Followed by a table listing all other persons with whom P has jointly published.
 For each such co-author, there should be a row describing the pair (_co-author-name_, _list-of-references-to-joint-publications_).
 Each reference in this list should link to the corresponding publication in the publication table.
 The table should be sorted by co-author lastname.